tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/AWS/programming_infrastructure.md

-# Programming your infrastructure: The command line, SDKs, and CloudFormation
+# Programming your Infrastructure: The command line, SDKs, and CloudFormation

 - AWS provides an application programming interface (API) that we can use to control every part of AWS with HTTPS requests.
 By everything, we really mean everything.
 - However, calling the HTTP API directly is a low level task and requires a lot of repetitive work, like authentication, data (de)serialization, and so on.
 That’s why AWS offers tools on top of the HTTP API that are easier to use.
 Those tools follow: